 If you’d like to train as a professional homeopath and you are able to commit the time, then our Two Year Full-time Practitioner Licentiate course could be the choice for you.
 You’ll cover the same syllabus as the part-time course but over two instead of four years.

-At the end of the course you’ll receive a Licentiate in Homeopathy from The Centre For Homeopathic Education (LCHE), the main professional qualification in homeopathy, which qualifies you to practice as a homeopath and enrol with one of the professional homeopathy registers.
+At the end of the course you’ll receive a Licentiate in Homeopathy from The Centre For Homeopathic Education (LCHE), the main professional qualification in homeopathy, which qualifies you to practice as a homeopath and enrol with one of the professional homeopathy registers either the Society of Homeopaths, The Alliance of Registered Homeopaths or the Homeopathic Medical Association.

-Lectures are held two days a week, three weeks a month over three terms, from September to June each year.
+Lectures are held two days a week, three weeks a month over three terms, from end of September to June each year.
 The school day is 10am to 5.00pm.
 Course dates are published here.

 On the course you’ll enjoy sustained contact time with your fellow students and staff at our teaching premises in Bloomsbury Square, Holborn, London.
 This supports your learning and creates a dynamic and empowering environment to guide you in developing as a professional homeopathic practitioner.